The Benefits of Downsizing

 Before you call up your local Realtor to put your home on the market, do some research to see what options are out there.

-Even though you are paying less in Realtor commissions with the flat-fee model, you shouldn’t expect lower quality service.
+Even though you are paying less in Realtor commissions with Felix Homes, you shouldn’t expect lower quality service.
 In fact, many of our Realtors used to work at traditional firms such as Keller Williams, Remax, and Century 21.
 Like the traditional model, your dedicated Felix Homes Agent will be by your side throughout the entire process from scheduling professional photos to marketing your home and everything in between.
 In fact, at Felix, our goal is to go above and beyond what a traditional Realtor would provide which is why we include a complimentary home staging consultation with an interior design consultant and promote your home on social media platforms such as Facebook, LinkedIn, and Instagram to get your listing in front of the estimated 52% of first-time homebuyers.